SPC Andrew Pike

 On March 26, 2007, Specialist Pike was on patrol in Bayji, Iraq, when he sustained a gunshot wound to his abdomen.
 Thankfully, a fast-acting Army surgeon, Captain Yamamoto, was able to stabilize him quickly and save his life.
 SPC Pike’s injuries resulted in complete paraplegia of the lower extremities.
 This injury did not dampen SPC Pike’s spirits.
 After months of rehabilitation at Walter Reed Medical Center, he returned home.

-Most importantly, an HFOT home will benefit Andrew’s family life.
+Most importantly, Andrew’s HFOT home benefits his family life.
 Andrew lives with his wife Becca and their three daughters and son.
 Taking care of his family was the main motivator for Andrew to apply for a home through Homes For Our Troops.
-The realities of parenting in their current home are difficult to manage.
-The doors are not wide enough for his wheelchair, and he cannot easily access the children’s rooms.
-A Homes For Our Troops home with wide doorways and an open floorplan will solve this issue for Andrew.
-“The new home will enable me to be able to watch my family grow and move on in life, without the worry of wondering if I can get around or provide for my family,” he says.
+The realities of parenting in their previous home was difficult to manage.
+The doors were not wide enough for his wheelchair, and he could not easily access the children’s rooms.
+A Homes For Our Troops home with wide doorways and an open floorplan mitigates this issue for Andrew.
+“The home enables me to be able to watch my family grow and move on in life, without the worry of wondering if I can get around or provide for my family,” he says.

-Originally from Idaho, Andrew is choosing to remain in the state and build his home near Boise for the rural feel of the area.
+Originally from Idaho, Andrew chose to remain in the state and build his home near Boise for the rural feel of the area.

-Andrew is grateful to the supporters of Homes For Our Troops and looks forward to the security his new home will provide.
+Andrew is grateful to the supporters of Homes For Our Troops and appreciates the security his home provides.
 “Being able to move freely means everything.
 This home is the pinnacle of freedom for me,” he says.